Zombie Undead: Release

 Zombie Undead premiered in Leicester on 15 January 2010 and opened in British theaters in April 2011.
 Metrodome Distribution released it on DVD on 30 May 2011.
 MVD Entertainment Group released it on DVD in the US on 24 July 2012.
 In its opening weekend, it took in a total of £10.

 Reception

 Tom Huddleston of Time Out London rated it 1/5 stars and called it a clichéd and "laughably inept DIY horror movie".
 Jamie Russell of Total Film rated it 2/5 stars and wrote, "Zombie Undead is another no-budget, no-brains outing to treat the walking dead as an excuse for a lack of writing ability."
-Mark L. Miller of Ain't It Cool News called it "a breath of fresh air" but sloppy and poorly acted.
+Mark L. Miller of Ain't It Cool News called it "a breath of fresh air" but it was sloppy and poorly acted.
 Jeremy Blitz of DVD Talk rated it 2/5 stars and wrote, "Unfortunately, the producers of British indie Zombie Undead present little new material, though they do show a few flashes of near brilliance."
 Peter Dendle called it a boring zombie film that was made for marketing purposes.